-Even so, TALLY consistently outperforms all methods with a $7.29\%$ error reduction, verifying its effectiveness in improving the robustness to subpopulation shifts.
+Even so, TALLY consistently outperforms all methods with $7.29\%$ error decreasing, verifying its effectiveness in improving the robustness to subpopulation shifts.
 It is particularly noteworthy that TALLY shows superior performance compared with BODA -- an invariant learning approach to deal with multi-domain long-tailed learning.
 The results indicate that designing regularizers that are suitable for datasets from diverse domains can be challenging.
-Instead, balanced augmentation can improve robustness by transferring domain nuisances between examples.
+Instead, balanced augmentation are capable of improving the robustness by transferring domain nuisances between examples.

 In addition, Figure~\ref{fig:class_size} shows performance broken down by class size for OfficeHome-LT and DomainNet-LT, where we split all classes into five levels according to their cardinality.
 We compare TALLY with ERM, and four strongest baselines (LDAM, CRT, MiSLAS, BODA).
 The results show that TALLY's performance improvements arise from larger improvements on smaller classes rather than performance improvements across the board, hence indicating that it is particularly well-suited for class-imbalanced problems.